wp-plugins/client-documentation/readme.txt

 * Initial Version

 == Upgrade Notice ==

-New update available !
+= 1.1.5 =
+This new update allows you to add code snippet in notes and fix &lt;br&gt; tag issues.

 == Frequently Asked Questions ==
 = What's happenning when I delete this plugin ? =
 All the data stored in your database and Wordpress options are also deleted !
 When the plugin is desactivated, all data remains in your database.

+= How to add code snippets to my notes ? =
+You must add your code snippet between &lt;code&gt; tags.

 == Screenshots ==